kinode-dao/kinode-book/src/kit/boot-fake-node.md

   -f, --fake-node-name <NODE_NAME>
           Name for fake node [default: fake.os]
       --network-router-port <NETWORK_ROUTER_PORT>
-          The port to run the network router on (or to co.ost to) [default: 9001] --rpc <RPC_ENDPOINT>
+          The port to run the network router on (or to connect to) [default: 9001] --rpc <RPC_ENDPOINT>
           Ethereum RPC endpoint (wss://)
       --persist